Phoenix-HealthWeb/Phoenix-Healthweb/README.md

 2. [Run the National Database API](https://www.notion.so/Phoenix-Final-report-1748046fbba78056a776c48d01651f5c?pvs=21)
 3. [Run the Local Hospital instance](https://www.notion.so/Phoenix-Final-report-1748046fbba78056a776c48d01651f5c?pvs=21)

-# Introduction
+# Introduction (overall architecture microservices)

 In the following documentation we will describe the architecture of our application, that aims to implement a service for a national-level healthcare system.
-The chosen architecture style is microservices, that allows the decoupling of each structural base component from the others, ensuring modularity, and also scalability.
+The chosen architecture style is the microservices, that allows the decoupling of each structural base component from the others, ensuring modularity, and also scalability.

 # Architecture Overview